 The cost of each infusion for depression, and chronic pain syndromes differ due to length of time, supplies and medication.
-The fees include the cost of medications, supplies, nursing staff, medical staff, equipment, ect.
-Payment plans are available here at Serenity Health for those needing assistance.
-Call 1-888-442-4325 for more information.
-To learn more pricing information of Ketamine treatment, click HERE.
+The fees include the cost of medications, supplies, nursing staff, medical staff, equipment, etc. Payment plans are available here at Serenity Health for those needing assistance.
+Call 1-502-255-2278 for more information.

-No. You are under the care of Serenity Health and staff for the purposes of Ketamine Infusions.
+No. You are under the care of Serenity Health and staff for the purposes of ketamine infusions.
 We do have a mental health specialist to assist with counseling and be of support to our patients as needed and to assist with screenings.
 This would not take the place of your outside psychiatrist or mental health providers.
-If you find that counseling is needed – we can work with you, as we recognize that psychological support is a MUST HAVE while undergoing this process regardless if it is dealing with depression syndromes or pain.
-Please also note, that we would not replacing your pain specialist, Here at Serenity Health- our goal is to work with your physicians and collaborate care.
+If you find that counseling is needed – we can work with you, as we recognize that psychological support is a MUST HAVE while undergoing this process regardless if it is dealing with mental health or chronic pain conditions.
+Please also note, that we would not replacing your pain specialist.
+Here at Serenity Health- our goal is to work with your physicians and collaborate care.

 – Glaucoma & Increased Intraocular Pressure: There is a small chance of increased intraocular pressure with Ketamine in the surgical dosage.
 The dose being given here is much smaller and the risk with this dosage and intraocular pressure is not well known or understood.